Making a difference: the management initiative

 It is anticipated that the content of this module, especially the requirement to undertake and report on an evidence-based initiative will make a significant contribution to a submission for accreditation by a professional body or to a portfolio for assessment.
 Some of your B839 work could be also used in the evidence required for a level 5 NVQ (in England, Wales and Northern Ireland) although we are not currently planning to provide a VQ Pathways Guide).

-You must have studied the stage 2 compulsory modules Financial strategy (B831) and The dynamics of strategy (B835) and an optional stage 2 elective before taking this module.
-If you have any doubt about the best time to start B839, please contact our Student Registration & Enquiry Service.
+You must have studied the Stage 2 compulsory modules Financial strategy (B831) and The dynamics of strategy (B835) and an optional Stage 2 elective before taking this module.
+If you have any doubt about the best time to start B839, please speak to an adviser.

 B839 is a compulsory module in our: